Respectable individuals make informed decisions.

 There will be times when you’ll play the role of being an advisor to someone who’s making an important decision.
 You’ll present your findings and opinions on the matter at hand for others to weigh into their act of making a final decision.

 Sometimes, our advice is listened to but not followed.
 Though we may know for a fact what we told a person is correct, they’ll sometimes just not subscribe to our suggestions.
 It seems that there’s a more important fact which consumes and overpowers the facts contained in your advice.

 That fact being: people often make decisions not based on fact.

 They’ll make decisions based on feeling, their intuition, and will be swayed by how you present ideas rather than the validity contained within them.

 This article is about some pitfalls that people fall through when others don’t take the advice they try so hard to give.

 Below, you’ll be presented with things to remember in the face of having your advice implicitly rejected by way of someone else’s action.

 Wholesomely Support Their New Direction

 The principal thing to always remember in giving out advice, is that you’re attempting to help an individual.
 People far too often get sucked into a game of having their advice be adopted by those around them.
 They begin operating not from a desire to help, but from a desire to be right.

-When someone rejects your advice, propel forward the notion of you trying to help them.
-Do so by fully forgetting about the advice you gave, which they rejected, and hop on the train they’ve elected to take themselves.
-Help them get through the new decision that they’ve made, even if they didn’t take your advice on the direction they should go.
+When someone rejects your advice, communicate the notion of you trying to help them notwithstanding whether they label your advice as right.
+Do so by fully letting go of your advice, which they rejected, and hop on the train they’ve elected to take themselves.
+Help them get through the new decision that they’ve made, even if they didn’t take your advice regarding which direction they should go.
 Wholesomely support them, their new direction, and their desired destination.
-Let go of the pain of having your advice be rejected.

 Don’t Say, “I Told You So,” If Things Go Wrong